Down syndrome advocacy

 Prompt Option 2: Defined by More Than a Diagnosis

-'Our kids are not defined by a diagnosis.
-They are defined by their courage, perseverance, and light.'
+"Our kids are not defined by a diagnosis.
+They are defined by their courage, perseverance, and light."

 Every human being, regardless of ability, is a person created in the image and likeness of God.
 Their personhood rests in the fact that they are human beings.
 Write an essay exploring what it means to define someone as a human being rather than by a diagnosis and explain how believing in someone can transform their lives and increase their possibilities.